 As the monsoon has started, the rivers are in full flow, the confluence of the rivers is seen clearly due to the force of the water, but the same force makes having a dip at the confluence difficult.
 The river banks are muddy and slippery.
 Also, it was raining then.
 We went to Triveni Sangam in the morning for some rituals on the river bank a day before the Shraaddha for Jaya’s mother.
 Because of the rain, the river bank was muddy and slippery.
 We found a shack, where Dada and Bapi could perform the ‘shraaddha‘ rituals.
 In the Hindu religion, Shraaddha is the ritual that one performs to pay homage to one’s ancestors, especially to one’s dead parents.
 Conceptually, it is a way for people to express heartfelt gratitude and thanks towards their parents and ancestors, for having helped them to be what they are and praying for their peace.

-It’s a holy experience.
-This was my second occasion that I took a dip at the sangam.
+The bath at the Sangam was a holy experience.
+This was my third occasion that I took a dip at the sangam.